jf-viguier/docs/admin-api/contribute-to-core-api.md

 │       └── Resources/
 │           └── Attribute/                      # The namespace contains the larger domain Attribute (that combines AttributeGroup and AttributeValue)
 │               ├── AttributeGroup.php          # Resource for single operations
-│               └── AttributeGroupList.php      # Resource for listing
+│               ├── AttributeGroupList.php      # Resource for listing
+│               └── BulkAttributeGroups.php     # Resource for bulk operation
 ├── tests/
 │   └── Integration/
 │       └── ApiPlatform/